Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 What is Cut-and-Come-again Technique?

-Cut-and-come-again is a harvesting technique that extends the life of the crop.
-It is mostly used on leafy greens.
+Cut-and-come-again is a harvesting technique that extends the life of a crop.

 Why is my lettuce bitter?

-Lettuce secretes a bitter substance as self-defense from predators.
-It allows us to grow a flower stalk (bolting) to produce seeds.
-This is the way it keeps the variety alive.
+Lettuce secretes a bitter substance as self-defense from predators to grow a flower stalk (bolting) to produce seeds, ensuring reproduction.

 How to protect my lettuce from pests?

-The main enemies of lettuce are slugs, snail, and rabbits.
+The main enemies of lettuce are slugs, snails, and rabbits.
 Use an organic base bait called Sluggo to eliminate the slugs and snails.

 A milder approach is to set traps around the lettuce plants.
-Fill a tuna can with a sweet drink, such as soda, sink it in level with the ground.
-The next day it should be filled with drowned slugs and snails.
+For example, fill a tuna can with a sweet drink, such as soda, and sink it into the ground, having the lip at soil level.
+The next day, you will find slugs and snails drowned in the liquid.

 As for rabbits or rodents, use a mesh cover or netting to keep them from eating the lettuce.
 You may also consider an animal barrier cage made out of steel cloth.